rethink sustainability

 Our credibility rests on the fact that we work closely with our tea growers and local tea factories.
 We visit the farmers in our network regularly, photographing, documenting and talking with our partners.
 We are not just buying a product from the other side of the world, instead we are based at the location of production.

 As we expand, we want to make sure we have more traceability functions in place.
 With funding from The GSMA Innovation Fund for Climate Resilience and Adaptation, we are developing a mobile biodiversity traceability application together with the Asian Institute of Technology in Bangkok.
-This will trace the origin of each of our teas and document its impact on biodiversity.
+This will trace the origin of each of our teas and document their impact on biodiversity.

 Read also: Supporting the transition towards a nature-based economy